robertvoy/ComfyUI-Flux-Continuum/README.md

 - **Front-end**: A consistent control interface shared across all modules
 - **Back-end**: Powerful, modular architecture for customization and experimentation

-### Key Benefits

-- 🎛️ **Unified Controls**: Same controls work across different modules
-  - Adjust denoise, steps, and other parameters from one place
+## ✨ Core Features

+> Perfect for creators who want a consistent, streamlined experience across all image generation tasks, while maintaining the power to customize when needed.

+- **Unified Control Interface**
-  - Controls intelligently affect only relevant modules
+  - Single set of controls affects all relevant modules
   - No more juggling separate controls for each module

-- 🔄 **Smart Workflow Management**
+- **Smart Workflow Management**
-  - Switch between modules while maintaining your settings
-  - Only activates nodes required for your current task
+  - Only activates nodes and models required for current task
+  - Toggle between different output types seamlessly
+  - Efficiently handles resource allocation

+- **Universal Model Integration**
-  - Seamlessly integrate LoRAs and ControlNets across all modules
+  - LoRAs and IP Adapterts work across all output modules
+  - Seamless Black Forest Labs model support

-- 🛠️ **Flexible Architecture**
+- **Modular Architecture**
-  - Tinker with modules in the back-end
+  - Clear separation between front-end and back-end
   - Focus on creation in the front-end
   - Easily extend with new modules

-Perfect for creators who want a consistent, streamlined experience across all image generation tasks, while maintaining the power to customize when needed.

 ---